 Here are Gagnon’s next points:

-2) Negative side effects.
+2) Negative side effects.3) Increase of homosexuality.

 Reminds me exactly of what I read as a youth that scared me so!
 In reality, there is no substance behind either one.
 There is plenty of real science to dispute #2, and the reality is that there have always been and will always be gay people.
 The number does not increase.
 We don’t multiply, however, it is possible that more people are simply open about their orientation rather than hiding and denying it.
 So the number of gay people doesn’t increase, only the number who are comfortable and proud to share their orientation.